-A flattering element that ornaments your tablescape, as well as creates softness throughout the ambiance of your space, Melissa Davis, owner of Melissa Davis Designs, recommends adding candles—varying in height—throughout the layout of your table.
+A flattering component that ornaments your tablescape as well as creates softness throughout the ambiance of your space, Melissa Davis, owner of Melissa Davis Designs, recommends adding candles—varying in height—throughout the layout of your table.
 “The amber glow from the candlelight will add charm to the atmosphere of your tent’s interior," she says.

-“Wedding tents should include everything that a regular venue has, such as flooring, power, air conditioning/heating units, generators, lighting, and portable bathrooms,” notes Jennifer Zabinski, president and founder of Jennifer Zabinski Events.
+“Wedding tents should include everything that a regular venue has, such as flooring, power, air conditioning/heating units, generators, lighting, and portable bathrooms,” notes Jennifer Zabinski, president and founder of JZ Events.
 It’s also important to consider the functionality of your tent for vendors.
-“For example, ensure there are proper access points for vendors to load-in and be sure to include a cook-tent if your wedding is in a remote location.”
+“For example, ensure there are proper access points for vendors to load in, and be sure to include a cook-tent if your wedding is in a remote location.”

 If hosting an intimate affair or an event suited for a larger guest list, choosing the right size for your tent is crucial to finalizing the layout for your reception or ceremony.
-Christen Ryan, founder of Ryan Designs, emphasizes the importance of diversification when it comes to tent sizes and their aesthetic.
-“Keep in mind that some tents have poles that take up space throughout the interior, and to consider your surroundings when choosing decor pieces so that every aspect of your design relates to the overall vision," Ryan says.
+Christen Ryan, founder of Ryan Designs, emphasizes the importance of diversification when it comes to tent sizes and their aesthetics.
+“Keep in mind that some tents have poles that take up space throughout the interior and to consider your surroundings when choosing décor pieces so that every aspect of your design relates to the overall vision," Ryan says.

 With weddings that stretch far into the night, it’s important to illuminate your tent enough so that guests don’t feel as if they can no longer be in the space.
 “Whether string lights, large bulbs, or lit installations, the integration of light in your tented design is crucial for events that will continue after the sun sets,” says Tracie Domino, founder and creative director of Tracie Domino Events.